 - In the Windows Update Local Policy Settings window, click the check box next to each setting to toggle between Not Configured, Disabled, and Enabled states.

-- After you configure the desired settings, click Save.
+- After you configure your desired settings, click Save.

 In the Windows Update Local Policy Settings Template window, enter a name for the new template, and then click Save.